India extends world's biggest lockdown as coronavirus cases cross 10,000

-India extended on Tuesday a nationwide lockdown for its 1.3 billion people until May 3 as its prime minister warned of economic sacrifices to save lives as the number of coronavirus cases crossed 10,000.
-Sharp downward revisions to economic growth forecasts in the wake of the pandemic point toward sickening levels of unemployment, but Prime Minister Narendra Modi urged Indians to maintain the discipline shown in the first three weeks of the country's lockdown.
+India extended a lockdown for its 1.3 billion people until at least May 3 on Tuesday as Prime Minister Narendra Modi warned of economic sacrifices to save lives as the number of coronavirus cases crossed 10,000.
+Sharp downward revisions to economic growth forecasts in the wake of the pandemic point towards sickening levels of unemployment, but Modi urged Indians to maintain the discipline shown in the first three weeks of the lockdown.

 "That means until May 3, each and every one of us will have to remain in the lockdown," Modi said in a televised address to the nation.
 "From an economic only point of view, it undoubtedly looks costly right now; but measured against the lives of Indian citizens, there is no comparison itself."

-India's neighbor, Pakistan, is also due to take a decision on its lockdown ending on Wednesday.
+India's neighbor, Pakistan, with a population of 205 million, extended its lockdown, due to end on Wednesday, by two weeks.
+Nepal extended the lockdown of its 30 million people until April 27.
+Nepal has 16 cases of the virus and no deaths but worries about a spillover from India.
 Modi spoke as the latest government data showed the number of people infected with coronavirus in India had reached 10,363, with 339 deaths.

 Since Modi first imposed the lockdown in late March, the unemployment rate has almost doubled to around 14.5%, according to data compiled by the Centre for Monitoring Indian Economy (CMIE), a Mumbai based private think-tank.
-The shutdown sparked an exodus of millions of workers from small industries like textiles and leather, and service industries like retail, tourism, construction and other sectors in urban areas to their villages.
+The shutdown sparked an exodus of millions of workers from small industries like textiles and leather, and service industries like retail, tourism, construction and other sectors from cities to the villages.

 * India has 10,363 confirmed cases, including 339 deaths